Botcopy/docs/docs/responses/google-assistant.md

 # Google Assistant

+**Warning: Google Assistant Conversational Actions will be sunsetted from Dialogflow ES on June 13, 2023.
+At that time, this Dialogflow Google Assistant integration will be removed.
+For details, see [Conversational Actions sunset](https://developers.google.com/assistant/ca-sunset).**

 Dialogflow ES comes with rich response types out-of-the-box with **Google Assistant**.
 This section provides a quick overview of each response type with a visual aid.

 We've also included an example of using each response type in the **Fulfillment** inline editor or a webhook.
 Each example will be using the `actions-on-google` package by declaring `agent.conv()` before the response.
 Each response type must be imported.